victor-nazario/terremotos-api/README.md

 ### Prerequisites

-It's NEEDED to have the follwoing requesites in order for the project to run as a datasource is configured and data is being persisted.
+It's HIGHLY RECOMMENDED to have the follwoing requesites in order for the project to run as a datasource is configured and data is being persisted.

 ```
 A working version of MySQL is needed, preferible innodb version 8.0.18